 On June 30, 2021, plaintiff New Mexico State Investment Council (NMSIC) filed a class action complaint in the United States District Court for the District of New Mexico against DBSI and nine other CDS-dealer banks alleging that from 2005 to present the defendants colluded to manipulate the CDS final auction price in violation of federal antitrust laws.
 Specifically, NMSIC alleges the defendants as leading CDS market dealers colluded to submit coordinated initial market prices, the midpoint of which is used to determine the final auction price on CDS of defaulted bonds.
 On April 5, 2022, defendants filed a motion to dismiss, which was denied on June 5, 2023.
-DBSI's answer to the complaint is due on August 21, 2023.
+On November 2, 2023, defendants filed in the United States District Court for the Southern District of New York a motion to enforce the settlement in a prior CDS class action litigation as barring some or all of the New Mexico class action.
+The same day, defendants moved to stay the New Mexico case pending the outcome of the proceedings in New York.
+The motion to stay the New Mexico case was granted.
+On January 26, 2024, the New York court granted defendants' motion to enforce and enjoined plaintiffs from pursuing any claims based on conduct occurring before June 30, 2014.
+By no later than March 4, 2024, the parties must file a joint status report in the New Mexico court discussing whether and to what extent they believe discovery may proceed.